Mr. Dennis A. Daggett

 President, Local 1804-1, ILA, AFL-CIO

-Daggett also serves as President of Local 1804-1, International Longshoremen’s Association, AFL-CIO.
+Daggett also serves as President of Local 1804-1, International Longshoremen’s Association.
 Prior to his election to the local’s top position in September 2011, Daggett served a variety of positions with the largest ILA local in the country.

 A fourth generation member of his family to work in the longshore industry, Dennis Daggett followed the path of his grandfather, who was a checker with the ILA, and his father, Harold J. Daggett, who currently serves as the ILA’s International President.
 Dennis’ paternal grandfather and great-grandfather were ILA members working as longshoremen in the Port of New York and New Jersey.

 One of the youngest and brightest officers in the ILA, Dennis Daggett, 37, has introduced new bargaining and educational strategies and techniques to current Master Contract negotiations.
 He orchestrated groundbreaking research programs to better equip ILA officers in their negotiations with United States Maritime Alliance.
 He also successfully led current Master Contract negotiations in Container Chassis work that will better protect members’ jobs well into the future.

 Dennis Daggett’s own longshoring career began when he was employed in container repair for Maersk Line with Universal Maritime Service Corporation in Port Newark, NJ.
 With his ILA local, Daggett was elected Business Agent in December 2000.

 On the International level, Dennis Daggett previously was Safety Director for the 50,000-member International Longshoremen’s Association, a position he was first appointed to in December 1997 by then ILA President John Bowers.